Maintenance Solar Panels

 Does cleaning your solar panels make a difference?
-Read this to save you time and money

 Are you okay with losing 3.7% of your solar panels power?
 Do you love pouring hard-earned money down the drain?
 Because that’s what you could be losing if you are not cleaning your solar panels.
 Cleaning solar panels is a particularly contentious area within the solar community.
 Let’s cut through the jargon and provide you with the information to save you the most money.